AdobeDocs/marketo-learn.en/help/dynamic-chat/connect-visitors-to-live-agents.md

 thumbnail: 3424828.jpeg
 ---

-# Set up Live chat
+# Connect visitors to live agents

 In this video, you can understand how you can implement Live chat for your business using Dynamic Chat.